 The residential dwelling is referred to any structure or part of the structure that is used as a residence by a single individual, a single family or a multi-family.
 Residential dwelling does not include accommodations like motel, hotel, guest house, lodge, camp-site or any other places that are acquired for temporary residency.

-No Service Tax is levied on the refundable amount collected from the tenants as a security deposit or rental deposit.
-Any non-refundable account that is collected by the landlord is subjected to Service Tax.
-Service Tax is imposed on the maintenance charge paid towards the maintenance of the building which is paid by the tenant.
-The land owner is responsible for collecting the tax value and submitting it to the Income Tax Department.
+No Service Tax was levied on the refundable amount collected from the tenants as a security deposit or rental deposit.
+Any non-refundable amount that was collected by the landlord was subjected to Service Tax.
+Service Tax was imposed on the maintenance charge paid towards the maintenance of the building which was paid by the tenant.
+The land owner was responsible for collecting the tax value and submitting it to the department.

 Service Tax Applicable on Rent

-Service tax on the rent of the immovable property is levied at 15%.
-The services on which this tax is imposed are as follows:
+Service tax on the rent of immovable property was levied at 15% (the final rate, until 30 June 2017).
+The services on which this tax was imposed were as follows:

-- Security or Rental Deposit – No Service Tax is applicable to any refundable amount that is paid by the tenant as security or rental deposit.
-However, Service Tax is imposed on all the non-refundable amount paid for the services.
+• Security or Rental Deposit – No Service Tax was applicable to any refundable amount that was paid by the tenant as security or rental deposit.
+However, Service Tax was imposed on all the non-refundable amounts paid for the services.

-- Reimbursement of actual Electricity Charges – If the electricity bill payable is collected by an agent from the electrical department, no service tax is charged on it.
-In case a lump sum amount towards the electricity bill is collected or any additional charges are included in the bill, it is subjected to Service Tax.
+• Reimbursement of actual Electricity Charges – If the electricity bill payable was collected by an agent from the electrical department, no service tax was charged on it.
+In case a lump sum amount towards the electricity bill was collected or any additional charges were included in the bill, it was subjected to Service Tax.

-- Maintenance Charges – As mentioned, any charges incurred towards the maintenance of the building are subjected to service tax.
+• Maintenance Charges – As mentioned, any charges incurred towards the maintenance of the building were subjected to service tax.

-- Renting of Residential House – Any property used for residential purposes is exempted from Service Tax.
-However, if it is used for commercial or business purposes, Service tax is levied on it.
+• Renting of Residential House – Any property used for residential purposes was exempted from Service Tax.
+However, if it was used for commercial or business purposes, Service tax was levied on it.

-- Renting of Vacant Land – Any empty land that is utilized as a parking space or for setting up a temporary shed for marriage is subjected to Service Tax.
-Agriculture or any agriculture-related activities such as animal husbandry, horticulture or floriculture are exempted from the tax.
+• Renting of Vacant Land – Any empty land that was utilized as a parking space or for setting up a temporary shed for marriage was subjected to Service Tax.
+Agriculture or any agriculture-related activities such as animal husbandry, horticulture or floriculture were exempted from the tax.

-- Renting of Hotel, Inn, Guest House, Club or Campsite – Service Tax is exempted on any room charging Rupees 1000 or equivalent at any commercial place which is used for residential or lodging purposes.
+• Renting of Hotel, Inn, Guest House, Club or Campsite – Service Tax was exempted on any room charging Rupees 1000 or equivalent at any commercial place which was used for residential or lodging purposes.

-- Renting a Convention Center- If you rent a convention center for entertainment, educational or recreational purpose, Service Tax is levied on it.
+• Renting a Convention Center- If a convention center was rented for entertainment, educational or recreational purposes, Service Tax was levied on it.

-- Rent from space provided to Mobile Towers – If you have rented your land to mobile companies for setting up a mobile tower then the rent amount collected from it is taxable.
+• Rent from space provided to Mobile Towers – If land was rented to mobile companies for setting up a mobile tower then the rent amount collected from it was taxable.

-- Rent from space provided for Vending Machines in a shop or complex – Service tax is applicable on the vending machines for providing goods and services.
+• Rent from space provided for Vending Machines in a shop or complex – Service tax was applicable on the vending machines for providing goods and services.

 Facts about Service Tax on Rent

-- Deduction from Rental Income – No expenses, except property taxes (municipal taxes), can be deducted from the gross rent that is collected by the landlord.
+• Deduction from Rental Income – No expenses, except property taxes (municipal taxes), could be deducted from the gross rent that was collected by the landlord.

-- Payment of Tax – The tax collected by the land owner must be remitted to the department within the due date (5th of the following month/quarter) depending upon the nature of the taxpayer or the tenant.
-Any payment made electronically through internet banking must be done by 6th of the subsequent month/quarter.
-Any delay or non-payment of taxes earns a hefty interest and penalty on the amount due.
+• Payment of Tax – The tax collected by the land owner had to be remitted to the department within the due date (5th of the following month/quarter) depending upon the nature of the taxpayer or the tenant.
+Any payment made electronically through internet banking had to be done by the 6th of the subsequent month/quarter.
+Any delay or non-payment of taxes earned a hefty interest and penalty on the amount due.

 Service Tax on Renting of Immovable Property by Co-Owners